Arkham/juliu.is/content/blog/elm-warrior-walkthrough/index.md

         |> Maybe.withDefault Warrior.Wait
 ```

-Now we can grab some popcorn and watch the progress...
+At this point we can grab some popcorn and watch the progress...

 ![Elm warrior progress till seven](./progress-till-seven.gif)